 5. Mozzarella in Carrozza, Venetian-Style

 Imagine a deep-fried grilled cheese sandwich made with mozzarella and you’ve got Mozzarella in Carrozza (in a carriage).
 Although Mozzarella in Carrozza is a traditional Neapolitan recipe from the beginning of the nineteenth century, they are popular in Venetian bacari.
-The twist?
-Venetian style Mozzarella in Carrozza are often elevated with the addition of anchovy or prosciutto.
+The Venetian twist?
+Anchovy and prosciutto elevate Mozzarella in Carrozza to an entirely different stratosphere.
 They are also larger, puffier, and crispier because Venetians batter Mozzarella in Carrozza before they fry them.

 6. Risotto al Nero di Seppia